 A perfect weekend pastime, geocaching is gaining in popularity all over the world.
 It’s a great reason to get outside, and geocaching with kids is a great way to spend time together.

 Whether you’re enticed by the strong community feel, the chance to get out in the great outdoors or simply want something fun to do with the family on a Sunday afternoon, we’ve got all you need to know about one of our favorite activities.

 This fool proof guide to geocaching will have you from total newbie to expert cacher faster than you can say ‘cache swag’ – see, you’re already learning!

-Here’s all you need to know about your soon-to-be favorite hobby.
+Here’s all you need to know about your family’s soon-to-be favorite hobby.

 What is Geocaching?

-While we will go into more detail about the specifics of geocaching later on in this guide, the basic premise as follows.
+While we will go into more detail about the specifics of geocaching later on in this guide, the basic premise is as follows: